Blizzard (Marvel Comics): Donald Gill

-Born in Delaware, Donald "Donnie" Gill was a professional criminal hired by Justin Hammer (who gave him a cryogenic suit resembling the original Blizzard's suit).
+Born in Delaware, Donald "Donnie" Gill was a professional criminal hired by Justin Hammer (who gave him a cryogenic suit resembling that of Gregor Shapanka).
 Since Blizzard was vaporized by Iron Man 2020, Donnie adopted the name.
 His first mission involved working with the Beetle and Blacklash to capture Force, who had betrayed Hammer.
 However, Blizzard was clumsy and annoyed his teammates with his amateurish mistakes (such as creating an ice wall blocking the path to their objective).
 After encasing Blacklash in ice, the trio fled as reinforcements arrived to protect Force.

 The trio again tried to capture Force, who was protected by Iron Man.
 Although Blizzard fought better, when Force entered the fight, he neutralized the villains' powers.
 Blizzard, the Beetle, and Blacklash split up, fled and rested until their powers returned.
 Force found Blizzard, whose powers were ineffective against him, so Blizzard fought him with bare hands.
 Force repelled him, blasting him through a wall.
 Blizzard doggedly tried to blast Force again (despite warnings), and was electrocuted.
 The Beetle and Blacklash abandoned Blizzard; Chemistro blamed them for their failures, and they were arrested.

 Before Blizzard could be jailed, he was rescued by the Rhino for Hammer.
 His loyalty to Hammer increased, although Iron Man tried to mentor him.
 Hammer negotiated with Iron Man for Blizzard, forcing the latter to help him take down the Ghost.
 Iron Man agreed, but Blizzard refused to believe that Hammer betrayed him.
 After hearing a recording, Blizzard was crushed; he surrendered to Iron Man, and was saved by Chemistro and the Melter.

 After solo missions against the Avengers and the New Warriors, attending the A.I.M.
-Weapons Expo with several other supervillains and joining the largest group of the Masters of Evil, Blizzard worked with a smaller team (including villains the Constrictor, Crossfire and the daughters of the Tarantula and Batroc the Leaper).
+Weapons Expo with several other supervillains and joining the largest group of the Masters of Evil, Blizzard worked with a smaller team (including villains the Constrictor, Crossfire, and the daughters of the Tarantula and Batroc the Leaper).
 Their mission failed after interference from Agent X and his allies.

 Blizzard attacked the She-Hulk in a bar; instead of defeating him, she invited him for a drink.
 Drunk, he contemplated his lack of recognition.
-Before collapsing in a stupor, Blizzard noted that he liked the She-Hulk.
-After reverting to her Jennifer Walters persona she collapsed, vomiting, on top of him.
+Before collapsing in a stupor, Blizzard noted that he liked She-Hulk.
+After reverting to her Jennifer Walters persona she collapsed, vomiting on top of him.